 Izabela Pitcher of Prior Attire created this lovely Napoleonic waistcoat corset which laces up in the back and a front zip (not historically accurate, but a request from the client for ease of use).
 The soutache embellishment and buttons conceal the zip and add reinforcement.

-Dark Garden Corsetry offers some incredibly beautiful custom designs, whether it’s a modified simple underbust to integrate shoulder straps, or whether it’s a waistcoat corset (seen above) for full coverage.
-They have styles for both men and women, to suit every taste, and can be made to be more posture-corrective or more lenient with posture.
+As mentioned at the top of this list, Dark Garden Corsetry offers some incredibly beautiful custom designs, whether it’s a modified simple underbust to integrate shoulder straps, or whether it’s a waistcoat corset for full coverage.
+They have styles for all genders (like the Beau for men, the Victorian for women, and the Dietrich, a more androgynous style meant for everyone), to suit every taste, and can be made to be more posture-corrective or more lenient with posture.

 Corsets with Criss-Cross Straps

-Sharon McCoy Morgan, one of the corsetieres on Romantasy’s team, created this incredible “Golf Corset” for a client recently.
+Sharon McCoy Morgan, one of the corsetieres on Romantasy’s team, created this incredible “Golf Corset” for a client.
 Ann from Romantasy mentions that this corset was an original design by the client, a physician who had injured his back while playing golf: “Our client designed his corset with shoulder posture straps and a high upper back edge to provide maximum back support.
 He also requested the corset include two side-by-side extra steels at the mid back, bent into approximately a 15″ curve at the waistline.”
+(In June 2020, Ann Grogan retired and Romantasy is now defunct)

 *Please note that I have not personally tried every corset brand in this list, nor do I necessarily endorse every company in these guided galleries.
 This is for informational purposes only, and not meant to replace the advice of a medical physician.
 If you have posture issues or have any health concerns, please talk to your trusted healthcare practitioner before using a corset to correct your posture (or for any other reason).
-Tiddly links are Etsy affiliate links which help keep this gallery online and free for everyone.
+This gallery may contain affiliate links which help keep this gallery online and free for everyone.
+These links do not increase the price for customers, nor does it increase the merchant fees of the corsetieres.